stephan-double-u/cross-language-validation-schema/README.md

 Evaluating a validation rule involves 3 steps
 1. If the rule has a _permissions constraint_ assigned and the user permissions _do not match_ this constraint further evaluation of this rule can be skipped.
-2. If the rule has a _conditions constraint_ assigned and the object to be examined _does not match_ these conditions further evaluation of this rule can be skipped.
+2. If the rule has _conditions constraints_ assigned and the object to be examined _does not match_ these conditions further evaluation of this rule can be skipped.
 3. Depending of the rule type, a rule has an implicit or an explicit content constraint:
    - _mandatory rules_ have the implicit constraint "the property value must not be null"